nimbly/Proof/README.md

 # Proof

-A simple JWT encoding and decoding library.
+A simple library capable of encoding, decoding, and validating signed JWTs.

 ## Requirements